Fragmented identity

 "Organic Soup" performative art, stills from video and process

-Ingredients: paintbrushes made of my own hair and twigs found on the ground submerged and boiled in milk, 2023
+Ingredients: paintbrushes made out of my own hair and twigs found on the ground submerged and boiled in milk, 2023

 Organic Soup